searls/rubbycop/manual/configuration.md

 # ...
 ```

-In `.rubocop.yml` and any other configuration file beginning with `.rubocop`,
+In `.rubbycop.yml` and any other configuration file beginning with `.rubbycop`,
 files and directories are specified relative to the directory where the
 configuration file is.
-In configuration files that don't begin with `.rubocop`,
+In configuration files that don't begin with `.rubbycop`,
 e.g. `our_company_defaults.yml`, paths are relative to the directory where
-`rubocop` is run.
+`rubbycop` is run.

 **Note**: Patterns that are just a file name, e.g. `Rakefile`, will match
 that file name in any directory, but this pattern style is deprecated.
 The